-Explore basic biological structures and functions of the human body using a systems approach.
-Develop understanding of the significance of interrelationships between systems.
-Consider specific applications relevant to various health disciplines.
-Use of medical terminology will be emphasized.
+Apply a systems approach in exploring biological structures and functions of the human body.
+Examine the significance of interrelationships between organ systems.
+Emphasis is placed on applications to a variety of health disciplines.

 Note: Pre-Health Sciences Certificate students must have successfully completed HSCI 115 prior to taking this course.